-The school will, in consultation with the pupil's parents/carers, request a statutory assessment of SEND where the pupil's needs cannot be met through the resources normally available within the school.
+The school will, in consultation with the pupil's parents/carers, request a statutory assessment of SEND where the pupil's needs meet at least one of the local authority's threshold criteria and where the pupil's needs cannot be met through the resources normally available within the school or where two cycles of 'Assess, Plan, Do, Review' have been carried out without the child making the expected progress.
+This will be requested by applying for an Education, Health and Care Plan (EHC plan) assessment.
 Consideration of whether SEND provision is required, and thus an EHC plan will start with the desired outcomes and the views of the parents/carers and pupil.